Benefits of moderate hypercapnia for the brain. Obstructive sleep apnea and depression (literature review). Pathogenesis of hypercapnia and hypoxemia

 the negative impact of carbon dioxide on the central nervous system and cerebral cortex of an infant, leading to the development of the following pathologies:

-• violations of the formation of organs in the embryo;
+• disorders of organ formation in the embryo;

 • delayed mental and physical development in a newborn;